Sage Tan, Age 13

 To the relief of his parents and relatives, Sage’s second transplant was a success.

-Today, almost a decade after his successful transplant, Sage is a happy-go-lucky child with smiles for everyone.
+Today, exactly a decade after his successful transplant, Sage is a happy-go-lucky child with smiles for everyone.
 Although the many operations he went through left him with deep physical scars and noticeable knots and bumps from the non-dissolvable sutures, his optimistic and bright nature has held strong.

 Sage has also shown a keen interest in visual art, participating actively in our programmes such as Acrylic Pour and Digital Drawing.
 He also took part in Dreamseeds Arts Fest 2018 to design a tote bag which is being sold to raise funds for his peers in Club Rainbow.
 To cultivate his interest and recognize his commitment, he has been receiving the Talent Development Fund for the past few years and was also selected to take part in the Collaborative Storytelling Illustration Programme with Darel Seow.